bioimage-io/bioimageio-chatbot/README.md

 python -m bioimageio_chatbot init
 ```

-After running the `init` command, it will list the databases that are loaded into the knowledge base.
+After running the `init` command, it will list the databases loaded into the knowledge base.

 #### Start Server